 I would like to add my voice to support your aim of keeping 44AD as a contemporary space for artists of all kinds.
 For me, the two occasions that come to mind most readily are the Johnny Briggs exhibition (part of the ‚contemporary tales‘ series of conversations with artists) where forty or so participants experienced an intimate conversation between Dr. Whiting (a former member of 44AD) and this important young artist, learning first-hand about his practice in a relaxed and inspiring atmosphere.

-Another, very different event, was a workshop for a group of distance learning students (At the time I was Curriculum Leader for Fine Art with Open College of the Arts/University for the Creative Arts, and Fellow of the Higher Education Academy).
+of the Arts/University for the Creative Arts, and Fellow of the Higher Education Academy).
 44AD‘s central position in Bath was ideal as a meeting point for young artists from all over the UK, and an opportunity to experience and critically discuss contemporary work within a relaxed environment that serves as both exhibition and workspace.
 We used the occasion to look closely and engage in critical debate about other artists‘ work in relation to the students‘ own work and feedback was that the atmosphere and positioning of 44AD added to the success of the event.

 I would be very sorry if 44AD did not continue to exist as it is clearly an inspiring and dynamic organisation.